Can't Beat The Real Thing

 On 10th December President Nelson Mandela signs South Africa's new post-apartheid constitution in Sharpeville, site of a massacre of unarmed black demonstrators in 1960.

-Boeing takes over McDonnell Douglas, making it the largest aircraft manufacturer in the world.
+The Boeing Company announces its plans to take over its long-time rival McDonnell Douglas on 16th December, making it the largest aircraft manufacturer in the world.

 |